-(A) Social workers who provide supervision or consultation should have the necessary knowledge and skill to supervise or consult appropriately and should do so only within their areas of knowledge and competence.
+(a) Social workers who provide supervision or consultation (whether in-person or remotely) should have the necessary knowledge and skill to supervise or consult appropriately and should do so only within their areas of knowledge and competence.

-(B) Social workers who provide supervision or consultation are responsible for setting clear, appropriate, and culturally sensitive boundaries.
+(b) Social workers who provide supervision or consultation are responsible for setting clear, appropriate, and culturally sensitive boundaries.

-(C) Social workers should not engage in any dual or multiple relationships with supervisees in which there is a risk of exploitation of or potential harm to the supervisee.
+(c) Social workers should not engage in any dual or multiple relationships with supervisees in which there is a risk of exploitation of or potential harm to the supervisee, including dual relationships that may arise while using social networking sites or other electronic media.

-(D) Social workers who provide supervision should evaluate supervisees' performance in a manner that is fair and respectful.
+(d) Social workers who provide supervision should evaluate supervisees' performance in a manner that is fair and respectful.

-Education and Training
+3.02 Education and Training

-(A) Social workers who function as educators, field instructors for students, or trainers should provide instruction only within their areas of knowledge and competence and should provide instruction based on the most current information and knowledge available in the profession.
+(a) Social workers who function as educators, field instructors for students, or trainers should provide instruction only within their areas of knowledge and competence and should provide instruction based on the most current information and knowledge available in the profession.

-(B) Social workers who function as educators or field instructors for students should evaluate students' performance in a manner that is fair and respectful.
+(b) Social workers who function as educators or field instructors for students should evaluate students' performance in a manner that is fair and respectful.

-(C) Social workers who function as educators or field instructors for students should take reasonable steps to ensure that clients are routinely informed when services are being provided by students.
+(c) Social workers who function as educators or field instructors for students should take reasonable steps to ensure that clients are routinely informed when services are being provided by students.

-(D) Social workers who function as educators or field instructors for students should not engage in any dual or multiple relationships with students in which there is a risk of exploitation or potential harm to the student.
+(d) Social workers who function as educators or field instructors for students should not engage in any dual or multiple relationships with students in which there is a risk of exploitation or potential harm to the student, including dual relationships that may arise while using social networking sites or other electronic media.
 Social work educators and field instructors are responsible for setting clear, appropriate, and culturally sensitive boundaries.